retsullivan/retsullivan.github.io/_posts/2019-09-25-Tim's-Happy-Accident--a-Primer-on-Equality-in-Polymorphisms-on-Parent-and-Child-Classes.md

 System.out.println(p.equals(t)));  //this will now be true
 ```

-When we work in Java, we can be “in charge” of equal.
+When we work in Java, we can be “in charge” of the definition of equals.
 We can define what it means for any two members of a class to equal each other.
 This is a powerful tool of OOP, and is part of why subclasses are able to have methods and properties in addition to their original properties.

 Any time you extend or implement, you have created a polymorphic relationship between two types.
 If we create a class MiddleNamePerson that extends Person, it is a polymorphically equivalent child class of Person.